como-usar-spi-raspberry-pi

 • 4 min

-In this tutorial, we will see how to use the SPI protocol alongside a Raspberry Pi to communicate with high-speed external devices.
+In this tutorial, we will see how to use the SPI protocol with a Raspberry Pi to communicate with external high-speed devices.

-SPI (Serial Peripheral Interface) is a synchronous serial communication protocol widely used for communication between a microcontroller and peripheral devices, such as sensors, displays, or flash memory.
+SPI (Serial Peripheral Interface) is a synchronous serial communication protocol widely used for communication between a microcontroller and peripheral devices, such as sensors, displays, or flash memories.

-SPI is known for its high speed and simplicity, making it a popular choice in hardware projects (in contrast, it requires more wires than I2C, for example)
+SPI is known for its high speed and simplicity, making it a popular choice in hardware projects (on the downside, it requires more wires than I2C, for example).

 What is SPI?

-SPI is a full-duplex communication protocol, which means that data can be sent and received simultaneously.
+SPI is a full-duplex communication protocol, meaning data can be sent and received simultaneously.
 It uses four main lines for communication:

 • SCLK (Serial Clock): Clock signal generated by the master to synchronize communication.

-• MOSI (Master Out Slave In): Data line from the master to the slave.
+• MOSI (Master Out Slave In): Data line from the main to the follower.

-• MISO (Master In Slave Out): Data line from the slave to the master.
+• MISO (Master In Slave Out): Data line from the follower to the main.

-• SS/CS (Slave Select/Chip Select): Line used to select the slave device with which you want to communicate.
+• SS/CS (Slave Select/Chip Select): Line used to select the follower device you want to communicate with.

-Each slave device has its own select line, allowing the master to communicate with only one slave at a time.
+Each follower device has its own select line, allowing the master to communicate with only one follower at a time.

 The Raspberry Pi has two available SPI ports: SPI0 and SPI1.
 The SPI0 port is the most commonly used and is available on the following GPIO pins: